PWR 2HKA: In the Moment: The Rhetoric of Time

 Research Proposal

-(5-minute oral presentation; written text of 900–1,200 words): The proposal situates your project amid the relevant scholarly literature, identifies a research gap, and introduces texts that you will analyze as evidence.
+(900-1200 words; 3-4 pages; 3-4 minute live oral presentation): This assignment situates your project amid the relevant scholarly literature, identifies a research gap, and introduces texts that you will analyze as evidence.

 Written Research-Based Argument